NeverSeconds: Description

 Launched on 30 April 2012 as a school writing project with assistance from Martha's father David, the blog is written under the pseudonym "VEG" (Veritas Ex Gustu – truth from tasting), with the subtitle "One primary school pupil's daily dose of school dinners".
 Much like a restaurant review, it features daily entries on the £2 school meal that Martha / "VEG" has chosen that day, her thoughts on the food and its quality, a count of the number of hairs, a health rating, a picture, and marks out of 10 based on a "Food-o-Meter".

 Nine-year-old Martha's first full entry on 8 May 2012 featured a picture of a slice of pizza and a single potato croquette, alongside some sweetcorn and an unfrosted cupcake for dessert.
 Her written comment was: "The good thing about this blog is Dad understands why I am hungry when I get home.
 Today he made a Banana Loaf, shame I don't like bananas, see I am not perfect!"

-The blog hit local and then national headlines, after gaining support from chef and school meals campaigner Jamie Oliver, who used social networking site Twitter, tweeting "Shocking but inspirational blog.
+The blog hit local and then national headlines, after gaining support from chef and school meals campaigner Jamie Oliver, who used social networking site X (Formerly Twitter), tweeting "Shocking but inspirational blog.
 Keep going, big love from Jamie x."
 The blog had gained 3 million hits by 15 June 2012.
 In February 2014 it reached 10 million.
 The resultant web traffic generated media interest, with Martha featuring as a guest on BBC Radio 4's You and Yours and later becoming the subject of an edition of Radio 4's The Food Programme.
 After NeverSeconds went viral, Martha's father met with the school council, which announced that all students would be allowed unlimited servings of fruit, vegetables, and bread.

 With the consequential revenue, Martha decided to donate the money to the charity Mary's Meals.
 Starting with £50 given by a magazine for the publishing rights to her images, for a feature; Martha set an original target in her 19th blog post of £7,000 on JustGiving.
 By mid-June 2012 more than £90,000 had been raised, which the charity intends to use to build a new kitchen at the 1,963 pupil Lirangwe Primary School in Blantyre, Malawi.